 Optimal Social Assistance and Unemployment Insurance in a Life-Cycle Model of Family Labor Supply and Savings

-We analyze empirically the optimal mix and optimal generosity of social insurance and assistance programs when families obtain insurance by making labor supply choices for both spouses.
+We analyze empirically the optimal design of social insurance and assistance programs when families obtain insurance by making labor supply choices for both spouses.
 For this purpose, we specify a structural life-cycle model of the labor supply and savings decisions of singles and married couples.
-Partial insurance against wage and employment shocks is provided by social programs, savings, and the labor supplies of all adult household members.
-We show that the optimal policy mix focuses mainly on social assistance, which guarantees a permanent universal minimum household income, with a minor role for temporary earnings-related unemployment insurance.
-Optimal social assistance is moderately generous.
-Reflecting that married couples obtain intra-household insurance by making labor supply choices for both spouses, we also show that the optimal generosity of social assistance is decreasing in the proportion of married individuals in the population.
+Partial insurance against wage and employment shocks is provided by social programs, savings and the labor supplies of all adult household members.
+The optimal policy mix focuses mainly on Social Assistance, which provides a permanent universal household income floor, with a minor role for temporary earnings-related Unemployment Insurance.
+Reflecting that married couples obtain intra-household insurance by making labor supply choices for both spouses, the optimal generosity of Social Assistance decreases in the proportion of married individuals in the population.
 The link between optimal program design and the family context is strongest in low-educated populations.

 JEL Classification: J18, J68, H21, I38